Mahdi-Razi-Gandomani/B-Spline-Activations-Continual-Learning/README.md

 ### 3.1 Comparison with activations + Combining with CL methods

 We first evaluate B-spline activations against standard activation functions (ReLU, Tanh, GELU, PReLU, Swish) on the continual learning benchmarks without applying any explicit continual learning methods.
 The results show that B-spline activations provide notable improvements in mitigating catastrophic forgetting specially in domain-incremental benchmark.
-We then further examined B-Splines by combining them with two existing continual learning techniques, Elastic Weight Consolidation (EWC) and Experience Replay (ER), to see whether B-spline activations could be complementary to these techniques.
+We then further examined B-Splines by combining them with two existing continual learning techniques, Elastic Weight Consolidation (EWC) [12] and Experience Replay (ER) [13], to see whether B-spline activations could be complementary to these techniques.
 Table 1 summarizes our experiments results:

 <p align="center">